-Water - According to the Department of Water Resources, projected increases in air temperature may lead to changes in the timing, amount and form of precipitation - (rain or snow), changes in runoff timing and volume, effects of sea level rise and changes in the amount of irrigation water needed.
-CSAC has an existing policy that recognizes the need for state and local programs that promote water conservation and water storage development.
+According to the Department of Water Resources, projected increases in air temperature may lead to changes in the timing, amount and form of precipitation, changes in runoff timing and volume, sea level rise, and changes in the amount of irrigation water needed.
+CSAC recognizes the need for state and local programs that promote water conservation and water storage development.

-- CSAC supports the incorporation of projections of climate change into state water planning and flood control efforts. - CSAC recognizes that climate change has the potential to seriously impact California's water supply.
+CSAC recognizes that climate change has the potential to seriously impact California's water supply.
 CSAC continues to assert that adequate management of water supply cannot be accomplished without effective administration of both surface and ground water resources within counties, including the effective management of forestlands and watershed basins.

-- CSAC supports water conservation efforts, including reuse of domestic and industrial wastewater, reuse of agriculture water, groundwater recharge, and economic incentives to invest in equipment that promotes efficiency. - CSAC continues to support the study and development of alternate methods of meeting water needs such as desalinization, wastewater reclamation, watershed management, the development of additional storage, and water conservation measures.
+- 1) CSAC supports the incorporation of projections of climate change into state water planning and flood control efforts. - 2) CSAC supports water conservation efforts, including reuse of domestic and industrial wastewater, reuse of agriculture water, groundwater recharge, and economic incentives to invest in equipment that promotes efficiency. - CSAC continues to support the study and development of alternate methods of meeting water needs such as desalinization, wastewater reclamation, watershed management, the development of additional storage, and water conservation measures.